AbubakarMS/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Thsi README is on Pointers
+This README is on Pointers
 ARRAYS And Strings

+Also, this is a correction.